It just seems impossible. How could anyone not see the biggest machine on the road—and slam into it at highway speed?

 - Dirty tape.
 This is not much better than no tape at all.

 - Substandard inspection.
-A careful inspection before each trip, which federal law requires, should uncover problems with reflectors and broken lights.
+A careful truck inspection before each trip, which federal law requires, should uncover problems with reflectors and broken lights.

 Don’t Assume You’re Wrong

 If you’re the victim of an 18-wheeler accident like this, the trucking company will blame you for the crash, since the trucking company can be held accountable, too.
 But that doesn’t mean they’re right.
 They just don’t want to answer for what they did wrong.
+Plus they know if you prove they broke these safety laws, your case has the potential for punitive damages.

 Fill out our Get Help Now form to see if we can help you shine a light on a tragedy the trucking company wants to keep in the dark.
 You can always call us to get your questions answered by a tractor-trailer accident lawyer.